Set up Sophos Firewall Site-to-Site IPsec VPN

 - whether the tunnel is actually established

 An active entry is not automatically an established tunnel.
-With several local or remote networks, there may also be several Security Associations.
+With several local or remote networks, there may also be multiple Security Associations.

 Set up route-based IPsec